A Reputation for Excellence

 Niles Township High School District 219 continually seeks out opportunities to provide the best possible education for every student.
 The strong commitment by the Board of Education to a rich, varied and rigorous program has allowed the District to explore exciting new possibilities and pioneer innovative programs.

-The mission of the District 219 Board of Education is to ensure a student-focused learning environment where every student succeeds.
-The goal is to improve the academic achievement of every student through the following five interventions outlined below.
+The mission of the District 219 Board of Education is to provide an equitable, student-focused learning environment where every student graduates prepared and ready for college.

 District 219 Facts